What Is Photodynamic Therapy?

 Patients who undergo photodynamic therapy should avoid exposure to direct sunlight following treatment.
 The side effects, if any, will last less than 30 days.
 Ambient, indoor lighting may help break down the photosensitizer, which can speed up recovery time.

 Undergoing Specialized Mesothelioma Treatment

 Photodynamic therapy is one of many mesothelioma treatments that have the potential to change the lives of those living with this cancer.
 With few side effects and the possibility for a longer survival rate, it is one of the most promising treatments in expanding research for mesothelioma.

 Clinical trials are currently accepting patients diagnosed with mesothelioma in experimental photodynamic therapy testing.
-If you’re interested in participating in photodynamic therapy clinical trials, talk to your specialist or contact our Patient Advocates at (866) 608-8933 today.
+If you’re interested in participating in photodynamic therapy clinical trials, talk to a specialist or contact our Patient Advocates at (866) 608-8933 today.

 Yes.
 Photodynamic therapy, while still being studied in clinical trials, has been shown to effectively treat mesothelioma and keep cells from spreading to distant parts of the body.